abenezer-molla/Flixster/README.md

 ## Notes

-NB : my loading state works, my internet connection is fast, so I chnaged the color of activityIndicator to Red inorder to see that split second loading.
+NB : my loading state works, my internet connection is fast, so I changed the color of activityIndicator to Red inorder to see that split second loading.
 And it is visible in the GIF.
 Watch it attentivly.
+You can also see it in the GIF where I was not connected to the WiFi- you can see the the middle that the loading was happening until I was connected once again and load the page.

 Describe any challenges encountered while building the app.

 brocken outlets.
 But once I learned how to fix them on the morning All Hands sessions, I was able to fix my own bugs.

 Also, I had problems with changing the backgroung color.
 I tried different methods incuding adding a picture as a background, but it is not working so far.

+I noticed that I usually forget to import, and that is something I had to go back and fix after looking at the error massage.

+In general, this project helped me to develop a good debugging skill.

+Also I had a challenge while working on the searhBar becuase I was loading the movie section from the movie and not from the filterMovies- it took me longer than I should have spent on to figure out my error.

+Also one of the things I noticed in myself was creating a method and forgetting to call it inside the viewDidLoad.
+But that was an easy catch.

 ## Credits